1. What kind of information do we collect?

 Advertisers: We provide advertisers with reports about the kinds of people seeing their ads and how their ads are performing, but we don’t share information that personally identifies you (information such as your name, mobile number, or email address that by itself can be used to contact you or identifies who you are) unless you give us permission.
 For example, we provide general demographic and interest information to advertisers (for example, that an ad was seen by a woman between the ages of 20 and 30 who lives in Durban and enjoys playing football) to help them better understand their audience.
 We also confirm which ads led you to make a purchase or take an action with an advertiser.

 Measurement partners: We share information about you with companies that aggregate it to provide analytics and measurement reports to our partners.

 Vendors and service providers: We provide information and content to vendors and service providers who support our business, such as by providing technical infrastructure services, analysing how our Platforms are used, providing customer service, facilitating payments or conducting surveys.

 Researchers and academics: We also provide information and content to research partners and academics to conduct research that advances scholarship and innovation that supports our mission and enhances technical innovation in social welfare through football.

 Law enforcement or legal requests: We share information with law enforcement or in response to legal requests in the circumstances outlined in Section 8 below.

-4. How does MatchMakR Ltd and Soca Loca Sdn.
-Bhd. work together?
+4. How does MatchMakR Ltd and Soca Loca work together?

-Soca Loca Sdn.
-Bhd. is an owned subsidiary of MatchMakR Ltd. SocaLoca shares infrastructure, systems and technology with MatchMakR Ltd to provide an innovative, relevant, consistent and safe experience across all SocaLoca Platforms that you use.
+Soca Loca is a product wholley owned and developed by MatchMakR Ltd. SocaLoca shares infrastructure, systems and technology with MatchMakR Ltd to provide an innovative, relevant, consistent and safe experience across all SocaLoca Platforms that you use.